rtCamp/rtMedia/readme.txt

 == Changelog ==

-Please visit [BuddyPress Media's Roadmap page](http://rtcamp.com/buddypress-media/roadmap/ "Visit BuddyPress Media's Features page") to get some details about fuure releases.
+Please visit [BuddyPress Media's Roadmap page](http://rtcamp.com/buddypress-media/roadmap/ "Visit BuddyPress Media's Features page") to get some details about future releases.

+= 2.2.4 =
+* Added support for media-count on albums
+* fixes bbPress conflict in_array() expects parameter 2

 = 2.2.3 =
 * Added more verification to check whether the object being used is available or not.